跳到主要内容

 useFactory: async (configService: ConfigService) => ({

-dest: configService.getString('MULTER_DEST'),
+dest: configService.get<string>('MULTER_DEST'),

 }),